rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

     slot = container_of(node, struct kvm_memory_slot, hva_node[slots->node_idx]);
     slot = container_of(node, struct kvm_memory_slot, gfn_node[idx]);

-## 2. Handle EPT violation
+## 2. EPT violation handling

 After `kvm-hello-world` issues the first `KVM_RUN` ioctl(), the processor enters VMX non-root operation and starts the execution of the guest code with RIP = 0x0000.
-In the trace, we see that in the first execution of `KVM_RUN` ioctl() there were 4 VM exits caused by EPT violation and 1 caused by IO (`outb` of char "H') (ftrace output lines 537-1143), then for each execution of the next 13 executions of `KVM_RUN` ioctl() there was at least one VM-exit caused by IO (one exit for each of the 13-length string "ello, world!\n") (ftrace output lines 1146-2465), and the last `KVM_RUN` had a VM-exit caused by the `halt` instruction (ftrace output lines 2466-2552).
-Since our focus here is on memory virtualization, we only examine the first 4 VM exits, that were caused by EPT violations.
+In the trace, we see that in the first execution of `KVM_RUN` ioctl() there were 4 VM exits caused by EPT violation and 1 caused by IO (`outb` of char "H') (ftrace output lines 537-1143), then for each of the next 13 executions of `KVM_RUN` ioctl() there was at least one VM-exit caused by IO (one exit for each of the 13-length string "ello, world!\n") (ftrace output lines 1146-2465), and the last `KVM_RUN` had a VM-exit caused by the `halt` instruction (ftrace output lines 2466-2552).
+Since our focus here is on memory virtualization, we only examine the first 4 VM exits, caused by an EPT violation.

 One of the situations in which an **EPT violation** occurs is when a translation of the guest-physical address encounters an EPT paging-structure entry that is not present.
 An EPT violation causes a VM exit.
 In exit qualification phase, KVM determines that it is an EPT page-fault and it will read the page faulting GPA (guest physical address) from the VMCS exit information fields.
 Given the GPA, KVM finds the corresponding KVM memory slot, which will hold sufficient information to get the HVA needed to fault-in the page and then install the page tables.

 Why do we see 4 EPT violations?
-To answer that let's take a look of how `kvm-hello-world` (in long mode) set up the guest page table:
+To answer that, let's take a look of how `kvm-hello-world` (in long mode) set up the guest page table:

     static void setup_long_mode(struct vm *vm, struct kvm_sregs *sregs) {